vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 distance that's roughly comparable to the delta (2 miles minus 1.3 or 1.4 miles) so my total jogging + walking is comparable to the typical amount prior to my first meal.

+## 2024-09-18: skipping of exercise for logistical reasons

+On Wednesday 2024-09-18, I skipped exercise for logistical reasons.
+I had also gone jogging the past 14 days, so a knee rest day was due anyway, though I was not feeling any particular need for one.